rsksmart/powpeg-node/README.md

   eval "$(jenv init -)"
 ```

-Download [oracle-jdk8](https://www.oracle.com/ar/java/technologies/javase/javase8-archive-downloads.html) and install it.
+Download jdk and install it.

-**Note:** *if you have an Apple Silicon chip you may get a notification saying that is not recommended to install a file that is for Intel chips, just ignore it and keep going with the installation.*

-Add the just downloaded jdk to the jenv versions, run: `jenv add /Library/Java/JavaVirtualMachines/<ORACLE-JDK8-DIRECTORY>/Contents/Home/`
+Add the just downloaded jdk to the jenv versions, run: `jenv add /Library/Java/JavaVirtualMachines/<JDK8-DIRECTORY>/Contents/Home/`

 If you are using another java version in other projects, run `jenv local 1.8.0.352`.
 Otherwise you can set it globally by running: `jenv global 1.8.0.352`